 Luckily, a few of the beech trees do seem to be naturally resistant to the disease - unlike the Hemlocks, Fraser Firs, and Chestnuts, which experience nearly 100% mortality due to their respective killers.
-Look for brown or orange colored leaves on affected trees during mid to late summer, often times sprinkled with the bright green of new growth as the trees attempt to recover, while some individual trees remain remarkably unaffected.
+Look for brown or orange colored leaves on affected trees during mid to late summer, often times sprinkled with the bright green of new growth as the trees attempt to recover.
+All the while, some individual trees remain remarkably unaffected.

-The trail will round the main ridge once more.
-The forest you will be traveling through now is more of a mixed high-elevation forest with mostly young trees.
-Interspersed open areas are at times overgrown with wildflowers and blackberries, but this is where you will catch your first views of the valley below.
-This valley is the Asheville Watershed, and the large lake below is the Burnett Reservoir.
+Interspersed within the forest are open areas that are, at certain times of the year, overgrown with wildflowers and blackberries.
+This is also where you will catch your first views of the valley below off to your left.
+The valley is the Asheville Watershed, and the large lake at the bottom of it is the Burnett Reservoir.
 Asheville has one of the cleanest water sources of any city in the country thanks to these forests, and the watershed is said to protect the largest contiguous stands of Red Spruce forest in the Southern Appalachians.
-The steep, rocky peak above you to your right is Potato Knob (summit elevation 6420').
+The steep, rocky peak above you to the right is Potato Knob (summit elevation 6420').

 Massive slabs of stone had to be moved to form the trail's surface.
 It's hard to imagine just how much effort went into hustling these boulders in to place for us to enjoy a nice, clear path across the rugged mountainside.
 Luckily, the trail surface here should pretty much never erode, ensuring future generation will be also able to admire this handiwork.
 The trail descends through a short s-curve entirely on massive, stair-stepped stones.

 A large, obvious boulder sits alone in a meadow on the left side of the trail.
 A small side path leads up to the rock, and with a few footholds you can climb up on top of it.
 This rock marks the official end of this hike.